What Is Diabetes?

 • 126 mg/dL or higher on two separate tests is considered diabetes

-More often, blood is drawn for a hemoglobin A1C test.
-The test is repeated once a month for three months to measure the body’s blood sugar level.
+More often, blood is drawn for a hemoglobin A1C test to measure the body’s blood sugar level over the past two to three months.
+You do not need to fast for this blood test.

 • Normal – less than 5.7%